rmatusza/dumbcatan-v2-public/README.md

 ### This application is a browser-based, real-time, multiplayer clone of the "Settlers of Catan" board game built with React.js, Spring Boot, and MySQL
 <br></br>

 🚧 This project is a work in progress.
-It is intended to be an improved version of my completed original app which can also be found on my Github page
+It is intended to be an improved version of my completed original app which can also be found on my Github page.\
 The features mentioned in this README therefore apply to the future completed application and may not have all been implemented at the time of reading this.
 A list of the currently implemented features as well as in progress features can be viewed [at the bottom of this file](#feature-progress-log)
 <br></br>